Cebion/trigger-rally_pm/doc/README.txt

 A. Car models
 -------------

-Trigger ships car models in both .ase and .obj formats.
-The historic .ase models are used by default.
-You can easily switch to the FOSS .obj textures by renaming `{car}-foss.vehicle` files to `{car}.vehicle`.
+Trigger ships car models in .obj formats.
-For example, (optionally) backup `focus.vehicle`, then rename `focus-foss.vehicle` to `focus.vehicle`.

 You can add completely new cars in the Wavefront .obj format with the following restrictions: